luthilab/IntanLuthiLab/Ypnos_ForRefPerm_CloseLoop/README.md

 ```
 ## Analog inputs to the Intan board

-In case you would like to add to your recordings analog inputs from the Intal card you can modify as you need the code in **Ypnos_Main.m** at the lines 239
+In case you would like to add to your recordings analog inputs from the Intal card you can modify as you need the code in **Ypnos_Main.m** at the line 239:

 ```
 toSave = [toAdd; analog(c,:)]; % add analog channel 1 for animal 1 etc...